fildon/rust-render/README.md

 # Rust Render

-A project to compute render animated scenes using Rust compiled to WASM
+A project to render animated scenes using Rust compiled to WASM

 [Deployed on rupertmckay.com](https://rupertmckay.com/rust-render)